 Every decision has future consequences that will affect the value of the firm.
 These consequences will generally include both benefits and costs.
 For example, after raising its offer, Microsoft ultimately succeeded in buying a 1.6% stake in Facebook, along with the right to place banner ads on the Facebook Web site, for \$240 million.
-In addition to this up-front payment, Microsoft also incurred ongoing expenses associated with software development for the advertising platform, network infrastructure, and international marketing efforts to attract advertisers.
+In addition to the upfront cost of \$240 million, Microsoft also incurred ongoing costs associated with software development for the platform, network infrastructure, and international marketing efforts to attract advertisers.
 The benefits of the deal to Microsoft included the revenues associated with the advertising sales, together with the appreciation of its 1.6% stake in Facebook.
 In the end, Microsoft's decision appeared to be a good one-in addition to advertising benefits, by the time of Facebook's IPO in May 2012, the value of Microsoft's 1.6% stake had grown to over \$1 billion.

-More generally, a decision is good for the firm's investors if it increases the firm's value by providing benefits whose total value exceeds their cost.
+More generally, a decision is good for the firm's investors if it increases the firm's value by providing benefits whose value exceeds the costs.
 But comparing costs and benefits is often complicated because they occur at different points in time, may be in different currencies, or may have different risks associated with them.
 To make a valid comparison, we must use the tools of finance to express all costs and benefits in common terms.
 In this chapter, we introduce a central principle of finance, which we name the Valuation Principle, which states that we can use current market prices to determine the value today of the costs and benefits associated with a decision.
 This principle allows us to apply the concept of net present value (NPV) as a way to compare the costs and benefits of a project in terms of a common unit-namely, dollars today.
-We will then be able to evaluate a decision by answering this question: Does the cash value today of its benefits exceed the cash value today of its costs?
-In addition, we will see that the NPV indicates the net amount by which the decision will increase wealth.
+We will then be able to evaluate a decision by answering this question: Does the cash value today of its